mkennedy04/knonet_website/content/_index.md

 # 👋 Hello, world!

-This is the homepage content written in Markdown.
+I am trying to add some content...

+A simple site where I am learning Hugo...
+These content files are all written in Markdown, making it..

-- ✨ It's easy to update.
+- ✨ easy to update.
-- 🛠️ It can include links, images, or shortcodes.
+- 🛠️ flexible...
+It can include links, images, or shortcodes.